Scalable load balancing in networked systems: A survey of recent advances: Scalability spectrum

 \subsection{Performance comparison}

-We now present some simulation experiments to compare the above-described LBAs in terms of delay performance.
+We now present some simulation results to compare the above-described LBAs in terms of delay performance.
 Specifically, we evaluate the mean waiting time and the probability of a non-zero waiting time in both a fluid regime ($\lambda(N) = 0.9 N$) and a diffusion regime ($\lambda(N) = N - \sqrt{N}$).
-The results are shown in Figure~\ref{differentschemes}.
-An overview of the delay performance and overhead associated with various LBAs is given in Table~\ref{table}.
+The simulations are conducted for $N=10,20,\hdots,200$ servers, and run for 10000 time units.
+Each simulation starts with an empty system, but only jobs that leave after 2500 time units are counted in order to avoid transient effects.
+The probability of waiting and mean waiting time are computed using the empirical averages over all jobs that leave after 2500 time units.
+This procedure is repeated 20 times, and the results in Figure~\ref{differentschemes} show the mean waiting time and probability of waiting averaged across these 20 runs.
+An overview of the asymptotic delay performance and overhead associated with various LBAs is provided in Table~\ref{table}.

 We are specifically interested in distinguishing two classes of LBAs -- the ones delivering a mean waiting time and probability of a non-zero waiting time that vanish asymptotically, and the ones that fail to do so -- and relating that dichotomy to the associated communication overhead and memory requirement at the dispatcher.
-We give these classifications for both the fluid regime and the diffusion regime.
+We give these classifications for both the fluid and the diffusion regime.

-\paragraph{JSQ, JIQ, and JSW.} Three schemes that clearly have vanishing wait are JSQ, JIQ and JSW.
-The optimality of JSW is observed in the figures; JSW has the smallest mean waiting time, and all three schemes have vanishing wait in both the fluid and diffusion regime.
-There is a significant difference, however, between JSW and JSQ/JIQ.
-We observe that the probability of positive wait does not vanish for JSW, while it does vanish for JSQ/JIQ.
-This implies that the mean of all positive waiting times is an order larger in JSQ/JIQ compared to JSW.
-Intuitively, this is clear since in JSQ/JIQ, when a task is placed in a queue, it waits for at least one specific other task.
-In JSW, which is equivalent to the M/M/N queue, a task that cannot start service immediately, can start service when one of the $N$~servers becomes idle.